Live Well Newsfeed

 Climbing has created a new dynamic for Jake, involving strong friendships, adventure and travel, healthy living and positive thinking.
 In a way, climbing has become Jake’s rock, a solid foundation on which he has rebuilt his life.
 He has set up Climb Out to share his journey and help others get outdoors and "climb out" of their problems.

 “It’s natural to be scared of heights,” says Tina Gardner of the BMC.
 “Instinct tells us that falling from a high place will hurt.
 Respecting that fear keeps you alive.”
 She says reviewing all the precautions prior to climbing is a good way to reassure a nervous climber, for example, checking their knot is tied correctly.
 Gardner says the more you climb, the more confident in your own ability you will become.
 “You don’t want to lose that fear completely,” she says.
 “Over time, climbers simply learn to manage it.”

 Climbing can be as safe or risky as you like.
 There are different styles and levels – it’s all about choice and experience.
 You are very unlikely to get injured climbing on an indoor wall with someone holding the climbing rope below you.

 German researchers found that climbing had a lower injury incidence than many mainstream sports such as basketball, sailing or football.
-Indoor climbing had the fewest injuries per 1,000 hours of participation, according to the 2010 study published in the Journal of Sports Medicine.
+Indoor climbing had the fewest injuries per 1,000 hours of participation compared with all the sports studied in the 2010 study published in the Journal of Sports Medicine.

 Typically, people get their first taste of rock climbing at an indoor climbing wall by tagging along with a mate who’s already into climbing.
 Many centres run introductory climbing sessions for different age groups, with all equipment provided, including climbing shoes and a harness.
 You can a find a wall near you on the BMC website.